 In the syllabus of most psychology study programs, Social Trauma can be only addressed incidentally.
 In Clinical Psychology, psychotraumatic pathology and trauma therapy are regularly taught subjects, but the specific conditions of Social Trauma require an interdisciplinary and specific approach.
 Therefore, the Course in Social Trauma (CST) logically unites in well-developed coordination the overlapping fields of clinical, developmental and social psychology, cultural theory, ethics, and research methodology.

-The course is jointly offered by psychologists as well as by professors and practitioners working in non-psychological departments.
+STICS - Social Trauma in Changing Societies and is offered by psychologists as well as by professors and practitioners working in non-psychological departments.